-Special Project: Casa della Musica Loris Cecchini, 2001
+Special Project: House of Music, Loris Cecchini, 2001

-"I really enjoyed creating this work because it allowed me to take care of the project in its entirety, from the walls to the stage, the bar, the cloakroom, the logo design, the tables, everything that is seen as the image of a place.
+“I really enjoyed creating this work because it allowed me to be involved in the project in its entirety, from the walls to the stage, the bar, the cloakroom, the logo graphics, the tables, everything that contributes to the image of a place.”

-— Loris Cecchini interview with Jérôme Sans and Pier Luigi Tazzi, “Arte all’Arte VI”, 2001
+— Loris Cecchini interviewed by Jérôme Sans and Pier Luigi Tazzi, Art to Art VI, 2001

 Art Exhibitions